-Editor’s note: This is Part 2 of our Community Voices Series.
+Editor’s note: This is part of our Vermont Voices Series.

 Now that the Green Mountain Care Board has signed off on a new independent surgery center after two years of push-back from the local health industry, HealthFirst executive director Amy Cooper spoke to True North about the long journey and what the approval means for health care in Vermont.